 Risk stratification data tools are increasingly being used in the NHS to help determine a person's risk of suffering a condition, preventing an unplanned or (re)admission and identifying a need for preventive intervention.
 Information about you is collected from several sources including NHS Trusts and from this GP Practice.
 The identifying parts of your data are removed, analysis of your data is undertaken, and a risk score is then determined.
 This is then provided back to your GP as data controller in an identifiable form.
-Risk stratification enables your GP to focus on initiatives for preventing ill health and not just the treatment of sickness, so being far more proactive in an ever-changing health climate.
+Risk stratification enables your GP to focus on initiatives for preventing ill health and not just the treatment of sickness, so being far more proactive in an everchanging health climate.
 As a result of risk stratification, your GP may be able to offer you additional services.
+Please note that you have the right to opt-out of your data being used in this way in most circumstances; please see appendix A for further information and contact the practice if you wish to discuss opt-out preferences.